TL;DR

 A common question is: "Can I afford it?"
 Perhaps the better question is, "Can I afford not to have it?"

-Let's revisit the £4.0 million+ lifetime burden figure from the IHE.
-This isn't just the direct cost of more expensive drugs for advanced cancer.
-It's a holistic economic calculation that includes:
+Let's revisit the £4.0 million+ lifetime burden figure from the UK public and industry sources isn't just the direct cost of more expensive drugs for advanced cancer.
+It's a holistic economic calculation that includes: (illustrative estimate)

 When a cancer is caught early, the patient is often back at work and living a full life within months.
 The economic disruption is minimal.
 When it's caught late, the financial consequences can be catastrophic for the family.